x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 ### Q: Will my Intune App Protection Policies or Azure AD Conditional Access policies be affected by this migration?

-No, both Intune App Protection Policies and Azure AD Conditional Access policies will continue to be applied to the targeted identity, regardless of the data sync protocol leveraged by Outlook for iOS and Android.
+No, both Intune App Protection Policies and Azure AD Conditional Access policies will continue to be applied to the targeted identity, regardless of the data sync protocol used by Outlook for iOS and Android.

 ### Q: Will I have to update my Exchange mobile device access policies (allow block quarantine (ABQ) rules)?